openharmony/third_party_tex-hyphen/README_en.md

 ```

 ohos/                OpenHarmony compilation files and hpb binary files
-collaboration/       Content for collaboration with other projects or organizations
 data/                Language library
 docs/                Documentation related to hyphenation
 encoding/            Encoding database